Asritha0606/GrievanceRedressalChatbot/README.md

 ## 🙏 Acknowledgments

 - Google Gemini AI for chatbot capabilities
-- CLIP team for image verification
+- CLIP for image verification
+- Geopy for image location service
-- Flask team for the web framework
+- Flask for the web framework
-- All contributors and maintainers
+- All the contributors of project